tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Shell for IBM UrbanCode Build

-A shell provides an interface for users of an operating system that provides access to the services of a kernel.
-Operating system shells generally fall into one of two categories: command-line and graphical.
-Command-line shells provide a command-line interface (CLI) to the operating system, while graphical shells provide a graphical user interface (GUI).
-In either category, the primary purpose of the shell is to invoke or launch another program; however, shells frequently have additional capabilities such as viewing the contents of directories.
+A shell provides an interface for users of an operating system that provides access to the services of a kernel.Operating system shells generally fall into one of two categories: command-line and graphical.
+Command-line shellsprovide a command-line interface (CLI) to the operating system, while graphical shells provide a graphical userinterface (GUI).
+In either category, the primary purpose of the shell is to invoke or launch another program; however,shells frequently have additional capabilities such as viewing the contents of directories.

 ---